-- Pro-rata reduced registration fees (monthly). - Provision of free transfer of registration to animal owners who relocate to the South Gippsland Shire. - Registration renewals that are paid after the 10 April each year are now subject to a \$13 late fee to cover the administrative costs of issuing reminder notices and follow up phone calls - Letter and registration application forms are sent to all new pet owners identified through Section 13 notifications received from pounds, shelters and pet shops.
-LLAO and LLO undertake processes to ensure animals are registered as required by the Act. - Issue registration renewal notices on an annual basis with reminder notices and final notice phone calls to ensure compliance. - Issue all Officers with a microchip scanner to determine if an animal found wandering/contained is currently registered along with owner details.
+- Pro-rata fees commence 11 October each year. - Provision of free transfer of registration to animal owners who relocate to the South Gippsland Shire. - Letter and registration application forms are sent to all new pet owners identified through Section 13 notifications received from pounds, shelters and pet shops.
+LLAO and LLO undertake processes to ensure animals are registered as required by the Act. - Issue registration renewal notices on an annual basis with reminder notices, final notice, and text message to ensure compliance. - Issue all Officers with a microchip scanner to determine if an animal found wandering/contained is currently registered along with owner details.